Mortgage protection insurance is not just another sales job.

 What would that weekly number look like if you added one or two closed referrals?

 What if you knocked on the door of five leads from the week before?

 What if you had a relationship with a local mortgage broker and he/she sent you one new lead each week?

 What impact would these additional prospecting channels have on your income and how much could they lower your out of pocket lead costs?

-Buy leads, set appointments, make sales, service the policies and repeat.
+Buy leads, set appointments, analyze coverage qualification, make sales, service the policies and repeat.